mijin85cho/tizen-docs/study_python/modules.md

 ### Need...

-- If you quit from the Python interpreter, the definitions you have made (functions and variables) are lost.

-   - For the longer program?
-Use a text editor => "script"
+- For the longer program, use a text editor => "script"

    - If the script gets longer...

        you may want to split it into several files for easier maintenance.

 - Without copying its definition, using handy function in several programs.

-### To suport the need...

-Python has a way to put definitions in a file and use them in a script or in an interactive instance of the interpreter.

-Such a file is called a **module**.
+   => **module**

 ### Modules